th2-net/th2-sim/README.md

 ### 6.0.0
 + Aliases removed from attributes for common filtering support
-+ Alias attribute switched to relation attribute
++ Alias attribute switched to messageFlow attribute
 + Execution pool for rule tasks implemented

 ### 5.2.1